Biodiversity Net Gain

 (ii) For non-residential: where the floor space to be created is less than 1,000 square metres OR where the site area is less than one hectare.

-The following types of development will be exempted from BNG requirements:
+The following types of development are exempted from BNG requirements:

 - Development subject to the de minimis exemption – development that does not impact a priority habitat and impacts less than 25 square metres (e.g. 5m by 5m) of habitat, or 5 metres of linear habitats such as hedgerows.